Wouter1997/investigating-funda/README.md

 ### Description of the methodology
 To create the dataset, information from the relevant Funda page with the sold houses is scraped.
 This is possible on city-, province-, and for the Netherlands as a whole, and can be achieved by adapting the link below for the wanted city or province:
 [https://www.funda.nl/koop/INSERTCITYNAME/verkocht/]().
 Every data entity in the dataset represents a house that has been sold in the past year.
-This repository contains raw data collected on March 22, 2021 for the following cities: Dordrecht, Eindhoven, Leeuwarden, and Maastricht.
+This repository contains raw data collected on March 22, 2021 for the following cities: `Dordrecht, Eindhoven, Leeuwarden, and Maastricht`.
 This is a dataset with a total of 6,631 entities.

 The datasets for the four cities are downloaded from a private Google drive folder, and are merged into one full dataset.
 This dataset contained numerous unnecessary variables in terms of our research question.
 These were removed resulting in a dataset with the following variables: address, city, selling price, selling duration and construction year.
 Variables that contained one or more 'NA' values were taken out as well, resulting in a dataset with 6,633 entities.